apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### March 26th, 2020: Apache Jackrabbit 2.8.x deprecated
+The Apache Jackrabbit Team has decided to drop support and deprecate the 2.8 branch of Apache Jackrabbit.
+Branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users are encouraged to upgrade to the latest stable versions (2.20 for Java 8, 2.14 for Java 7, 2.12 for Java 6).

 #### March 25th, 2020: Apache Jackrabbit Oak 1.26.0 released
 Apache Jackrabbit Oak 1.26.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.